These Are The COVID-19 Vaccine Hubs In Central Texas. You Might Not Get An Appointment Soon, Though.

 Bell County Public Health District

-- Note: The website says appointment times for first doses are being posted each Tuesday.
+- Note: The website says appointment times are being posted each Tuesday.
 The county is accepting appointments for second doses.
 Only people who got their first dose from Bell County are eligible to get their second dose from the county.

 Baylor Scott & White Medical Center - Marble Falls